 Can impact sourcing achieve both business and social impact?

 Companies can achieve both business and social impact through impact sourcing, which focuses hiring opportunities…, Managing Director, Africa, The Rockefeller Foundation

 There are challenges to scaling Impact Sourcing.
-On the supply side, there is a need to cost effectively build…, Associate Director, The Rockefeller Foundation
+On the supply side, there is a need to cost effectively build…, Former Associate Director

 Impact sourcing is an established phenomenon that offers access to previously untapped talent pool, lower attrition…, Practice Director, Everest Group